 6. The "what they actually want" reframe

 Our audience is [description].
 Marketers usually describe what these people want as [list].
-Tell me what they actually want under that — the deeper need they wouldn't articulate in a focus group.
+Tell me what they actually want under that.
+The deeper need they wouldn't articulate in a focus group.
 Then tell me how that changes how we'd talk to them.

 7. Find the smallest viable audience

 For [product/brand], who is the smallest group of people for whom this is a 10/10?
 Not the broad target.
 The narrow obsessives.
-Describe them in vivid, specific detail — what they read, who they trust, what they hate.
+Describe them in vivid, specific detail.
+What they read, who they trust, what they hate.

 8. The audience contradiction test